 About Us

-The Schenectady County Historical Society is more active than ever in presenting vibrant programming.
-Please visit our events calendar to find information about upcoming events.
+SCHS is very active in presenting vibrant programming for diverse audiences.
+Please visit our events calendar to find information about upcoming events like tours, talks, workshops, and concerts.

 Mission